Skip to main content

 Before you begin

-• Press the leaves lightly between sheets of newspaper and weigh them down with books.
+• You’ll need to prepare the leaves to use for this activity.
+Collect a variety of leaves and seed cases (for example, sycamore seeds) for people to use in this activity before the session.
+A few days before, press the leaves lightly between sheets of newspaper and weigh them down with books.
 The leaves will be easier to use if they’re flat and dry.

-1. Everyone should take a few leaves from the pile to create their animal.
+3. Give out card and glue, then let everyone take a few leaves from the pile to create their animal their artwork.

-Here are some examples of leaf animals to get you going.
+Here are some examples of leaf animals to help inspire you.

 Reflection

 This activity was also a chance to try new things.
-People had to use their imagination to figure out how some leaves could turn into animals.
+People had to use their imagination to figure out how some leaves could turn into different objects.
 Did everyone enjoy looking at the pictures?
-Could people guess what animals they were?
+Could people guess what each other had made?

 Safety